FreshVine/Documentation-Site/src/content/guide/applications/portal.md

 1. Include link to the portal registration in email footers:
     *  *Include in Emails:* This link will show up as a log-in link for current users, or a sign up link for those eligible.
 Otherwise the link will be excluded.
     *  *Do not Include:* This will not include the link mentioned above.
-1. Personal Invitation Message

-You must enable this to include a custom message on your invite emails, and the registration page.
+1. Personal Invitation Message:  You must enable this to include a custom message on your invite emails, and the registration page.

     *  *Include this Message:* If you'd like to take a quick minute to explain to your community members what this invite is, write a short note in the box below and select to "Include this Message."
     *  *Do not Include:* This will omit any custom message you have written.
 Recipients will receive the invite without a custom message from you.
-1. Click *Update Settings* to save your changes.
+Click *Update Settings* to save your changes.

-##### Preview Message & Invite People!
+#### Preview Message & Invite People!

 Click the Preview Message button to show (in a pop-up box) what your message will look like to its recipients before you send it.
 This way, you're able to make any changes before sending the Invite to your members.